BenLiu983/Credit_Risk_Modeling/README.md

 # Credit Risk Modeling

 # 1. Objective

-Calculate the amount a specific bank would lose by lending to borrowers, as well as the ratio of total funded loans.
+Estimate the amount a specific bank would lose by lending to borrowers, as well as the ratio of total funded loans, to assess the credit risk level.

 # 2. Data